Nokuvimba/A-Algorithm-Cpp-Project/docs/index.md

 #### Output
 <img width="905" height="400" alt="image" src="https://github.com/user-attachments/assets/107c3daf-d955-4e4d-8f79-92330630d395" />
-Detected positions:
+The detected positions from the output are :
 	•	Start = (0,0) because S is at row 0, col 0
 	•	Goal  = (2,2) because G is at row 2, col 2

-Manhattan distance:
+The calculated Manhattan distance:
 	•	|0 - 2| + |0 - 2| = 2 + 2 = 4

-Neighbours of Start (0,0):
+The Neighbours of Start (0,0):
 	•	Up (-1,0) is out of bounds
 	•	Left (0,-1) is out of bounds
 	•	Down (1,0) is valid and walkable
 	•	Right (0,1) is valid and walkable

-The goal G is fully surrounded by #, so there is no valid path in this test map.
+The goal G is fully surrounded by #, so there is no valid path in this grid map.
-This is a useful edge-case because when A* is implemented fully, the program should correctly report “No path found”.

 ##### This is my main.cpp and Grid.cpp
 <img width="405" height="400" alt="image" src="https://github.com/user-attachments/assets/fdfe22c0-7305-4e60-8cf7-6630a2fe4cbe" />